 "Rope-fixing this year was a bit strange in that the ropes weren't fixed until late in the season."

 Delayed preparation of mountains for the climbers prolonged the summiting period eventually accumulating a lot of eager mountaineers at the base camp.
-When the mountain was ready and the weather was favourable climbers poured onto the Everest creating human traffic at the peak.
+When the mountain was ready and the weather was favorable climbers poured onto the Everest creating human traffic at the peak.

 Everest is a noteworthy moneymaker for the nation, and mass losses on the mountain never appear to cease the travel industry.
 Frequent media inclusion of disasters and passings doesn’t have much impact.

 Besides, over the years the estimated high rates are continuously dropping down from being high-cost, foreign companies to low-cost, local ones.
-The popularity of local agencies among Indian travellers is fueling the agencies to operate with lower costs.
+The popularity of local agencies among Indian travelers is fueling the agencies to operate with lower costs.
 It seems obvious as the number of Indians overtook US citizens as the largest group of climbers with permits to climb Everest this year.

 Similarly, travel agencies often accept novice climbers without much experience in order to gain more cash from customers.
-With the expanded enthusiasm for Everest, only a few organisations restrict the number of climbers they accept on the expedition.
+With the expanded enthusiasm for Everest, only a few organizations restrict the number of climbers they accept on the expedition.

 Too Many People, Inadequate Management